-Project Summary: The overall administrative functions of the project will be supported through Personnel Services, Travel and Regular Operating Costs.

-Project Title: GOHS (Faith Base Initiative)

-Task Number: K2-08-04 (Continued)

-Project Summary: The Faith Base Initiative appeals to Metropolitan Atlanta Churches in an attempt to develop safety strategies that save lives on Georgia roadways.
+Project Title: Governor's Office of Highway Safety Task Number: K2-09-04 Project Summary: The overall administrative functions of the project will be supported through Personnel Services, Travel and Regular Operating Costs.
+Funding: \$45,000 Project Title: GOHS (Faith Base Initiative) Task Number: K2-09-04 (Continued) Project Summary: The Faith Base Initiative appeals to Metropolitan Atlanta Churches in an attempt to develop safety strategies that save lives on Georgia roadways.
 Our goal is to establish programs in large congregations based on the level of interest and provide incentives to reinforce a faith statewide message.
 Churches provide contact persons to work with this initiative and GOHS continues to present to faith organizations to solicit their participation in this ongoing initiative.
 Highway safety dissemination meetings will be held in various locations to present information on GOHS.
 A Faith Advisory group will be established and consist of faith representatives from the various areas to determine what tools are needed to promote a safety message.

-Funding: \$0 (Allocated in funding for K2-08-04)
+Funding: \$0 (Allocated in funding for K2-09-04)